shivsahu-commits/My-Journey-/README.md

 where i come to know the concept of traversing and initializing the value.

 Web Development- In web development i completed the basics of Java Script.

+##DAY 2 19-AUGUST-2026

+DSA- Today i learned about some important concept of string like how to traverse map.
+Also, attempted leetcode question no. 205 and 49.

+Web Development- In web development i started learning about the advanced topic of java script like 1)execution content.
+2)how to copy reference value.
+3)window object.
+4)for each, forin, do while
+5)truthy and falsy.